muggy8/improbable/have-and-havenot/rM7jQact.md

 One glance was all I need to know that they were all using Quicken.

-I quickly created a circle of fire around me using Pyromancer hoping to intimidate but I didn't really expect it to do too much.
+I quickly created a circle of fire around me using Pyromancer hoping to intimidate them but I didn't really expect it to do too much.

 Yet for some reason, the elven attackers all stopped in their tracks.

 Feeling like I had a bit of time, I began my self-introduction again.

 "I am Master Mikay.
-I am here on behalf of the Mastery League's school in Mountainpass.
+I am here on behalf of the Mastery League's school in Mountain Pass.
 I am here to assess the applicants Amanda and Hannah for their eligibility to partake in the school's entrance exam."
 I announced in a commanding voice.

-After my announcement, I could hear whispers heard around me.
+After my announcement, I could hear whispers all around me.

 "a master..."